Updated November 2020

-How to Reverse a Caravan – the basics
+How to Reverse a Travel Trailer – the basics

-How to Reverse a Caravan – if possible start with a box trailer
+How to Reverse a Travel Trailer – if possible start with a box trailer

 It is better to learn by towing a box trailer.
 It seems less daunting and costs less to fix if you damage it.
-To many first-time tow-drivers surprise, long caravans are easier to reverse than short ones.
+To many first-time tow-drivers surprises, however, long travel trailers are easier to reverse than short ones.
 This is because a longer distance between trailer axle(s) and the tow hitch enables the trailer to respond more progressively.

-Learning how to reverse a caravan seems difficult at first.
-This is because, when reversing, the tow vehicle’s overhung hitch causes the caravan to turn in the opposite direction to that of the tow vehicle.
+Learning how to reverse a travel trailer only seems difficult at first.
+This is because, when reversing, the tow vehicle’s overhung hitch causes the travel trailer to turn in the opposite direction to that of the tow vehicle.
 Once that is realised (and its implications understood) all becomes clear.
 From thereon it just needs practising.

 A good place to do so is a close-to-empty car park and well away from all other vehicles.
-Do everything slowly because a reversing caravan amplifies every movement of the steering wheel.
+Do everything slowly because a reversing travel trailer amplifies every movement of the steering wheel.

-How to Reverse a Caravan – practice reversing in a straight line
+How to Reverse a Travel Trailer – practice reversing in a straight line

 Start by teaching yourself to practice in a straight line.
-This is likely to harder to do than expected.
-Turn the steering wheel by only tiny amounts while watching the caravan via the wing mirror.
+This is likely to be harder to do than expected.
+Turn the steering wheel by only tiny amounts, while watching the travel trailer via the wing mirror.
 Once you have grasped that, do the same but in a slight curve.
-This will entail ongoing minor corrections as the turning circle seems to somehow self-tighten.
+This will entail ongoing minor corrections because the turning circle self-tightens.

-If possible have someone stand well behind the rear of the caravan (but not in its path) such that they can be seen by the driver through one or other wing mirror.
-It helps to be able to communicate via CB radio, mobile phone or hand signals or whatever works for you.
+If possible have someone stand well behind the rear of the travel trailer (but not in its path).
+You need to able to see that person through your wing mirror.
+It also helps to be able to communicate via CB radio, mobile phone or hand signals – or whatever works for you.

-Ask the helper to advise only what is happening that is out of your sight, e.g. distances and to when to stop if necessary – so as not reverse into a brick wall or up a kerb.
+Ask the helper to advise only what is happening that is out of your sight, e.g. distances, and when to stop if necessary – so as not reverse into a brick wall or up a kerb.
 It is then up you to work out what to do.

-How to Reverse a Caravan – the jack-knife point
+How to Reverse a Travel Trailer – the jack-knife point

-A common initial problem is inadvertently reversing in a progressively tightening curve such that tow vehicle and trailer end up at close to a right angle.
-If that happens the driver must stop and drive forward or the rig will be damaged.
+The most common initial problem is inadvertently reversing in a progressively tightening curve such that tow vehicle and trailer end up at close to a right angle.
+If that happens the driver must stop and drive forward, or the rig will be damaged.

 This so-called jack-knife angle is different for each trailer and tow vehicle combination and can only be determined by trial and error.
 It is well worth checking this.